brightbox/docs.brightbox.com/content/reference/glossary.md

 ### Server Type

-A Server Type represents a particular set of [Cloud Server](#cloud_server) specifications, in terms of RAM size, disk size and number of CPU cores.
+A Server Type represents a particular set of [Cloud Server](#cloud_server) specifications, in terms of RAM size, disk size/type and number of CPU cores.

-For example, a "Small" Server Type specifies 2048MB of RAM, 81920MB disk and 4 CPU cores.
+For more information, see the [Server Types](/reference/server-types/) reference page.

 ### Region